jbueza/Mojo/README.md

 ## Setup

 * git clone http://github.com/carynewfeldt/BlastMojoLite.git into your localhost
+* use apache ant to build a compiled source
 * Navigate to http://localhost/BlastMojoLite/example/index.html for boilerplate code

 ## Why create another Framework?